 Why have an EMS?

-All business activities, products and services generate some negative environmental impacts.
-The business benefits of adopting an EMS include improved environmental performance and productivity, reduced risks and liabilities, fewer environmental impacts, lower environmental taxes and improved reputation.
+All business activities, products and services have an impact on the environment.
+The business benefits of adopting an EMS include reduced risks of pollution and other environmental liabilities, improved environmental performance and productivity, fewer environmental impacts, lower environmental taxes and improved reputation.

-Implementing an EMS demonstrates a high level of environmental commitment and a willingness to act responsibly and to respond to the concerns and expectations of environmental regulators, investors, local communities and other stakeholders.
+Implementing an EMS demonstrates a high level of environmental commitment and a willingness to respond to the concerns and expectations of environmental regulators, investors, local communities and other stakeholders.

 Plan, Do, Check, Act